eviltester/thingifier/challenger/src/main/resources/content/practice-modes/mirror.md

 The Mirror mode makes it clear that there are multiple systems involved in issuing a request and they can all pose a risk to the system or our testing. e.g. some REST Clients will not send duplicate headers: some will combine headers, some will pick the first (or last) header.

+## Swagger OpenAPI File

+You can download a simple Swagger [OpenAPI File for mirror mode](/practice-modes/mirror/swagger).

 <!--